smileinnovation/training-nodejs/step3.md

 ----

+## 1)
-## 1) Write a program that accepts one or more numbers as command-line arguments and prints the sum of those numbers to the console (stdout).
+Write a program that accepts one or more numbers as command-line arguments and prints the sum of those numbers to the console (stdout).

 ----

+## 2)
-## 2) Write a program that uses a single synchronous filesystem operation to read a file and print the number of newlines (\n) it contains to the console (stdout), similar to running cat file | wc -l.
+Write a program that uses a single synchronous filesystem operation to read a file and print the number of newlines (\n) it contains to the console (stdout), similar to running cat file | wc -l.

 The full path to the file to read will be provided as the first command-line argument (i.e., process.argv[2]).
 You do not need to make your own test file.

 -----

+## 3)
-## 3) Write a program that uses a single asynchronous filesystem operation to read a file and print the number of newlines it contains to the console (stdout), similar to running cat file | wc -l.
+Write a program that uses a single asynchronous filesystem operation to read a file and print the number of newlines it contains to the console (stdout), similar to running cat file | wc -l.

 The full path to the file to read will be provided as the first command-line argument.

 ----

+## 4)
-## 4) Write a program that call a function from a custom lib
+Write a program that call a function from your own custom lib

 ----

+## 5)
-## 5) Write a program that return the content of a HTTP GET
+Write a program that return the content of a HTTP GET

 ----

+## 6)
-## 6) Write an HTTP server that serves JSON data when it receives a GET request to the path '/api/parsetime'.
+Write an HTTP server that serves JSON data when it receives a GET request to the path '/api/parsetime'.
 Expect the request to contain a query string with a key 'iso' and an ISO-format time as the value.

 For example: